wohaco/despace/venus.md

    1. ••• **Future/proposed missions:** •••
       1. **[EnVision](envision.md)** (…).
 Representing about 10 % of the surface, tessera may be the oldest terrain.
 The processes which have shaped them are unknown.
 Detailed morphology & their tectonic features, coupled with surface emissivity & subsurface features will provide an extensive investigation of these regions.

----

 <p style="page-break-after:always"> </p>

 **EVN‑046.** Surface: causes of the changes during the last billion years.

    1. **[Magellan](magellan.md)** (1989.05.04).
 Detected that planetary surface is young, ~ 500 Myr old, some events 500 Myr ago resurfaced the planet.
 It’s believed that this may have been the work of massive outpourings of lava from planet‑wide volcanic eruptions.
    1. **[Venus Express](venus_express.md)** (VEX, 2005.11.09).
 Measured the spectral emissivity of the surface in order to detect variations in chemical composition & they can be used to study the properties of likely Venus hot spots.
-Possibly the volcanoes are thousand years old and hidden.
+Possibly the volcanoes are thousand years old & hidden.
    1. ••• **Future/proposed missions:** •••
       1. **[EnVision](envision.md)** (…).
 To detect cm‑scale surface changes that would enable characterization of volcanic & tectonic activity, & estimate rates of weathering & surface alteration.
 Mapping impact craters & geological alteration processes to construct the surface global chronology.
       1. **[Shukrayaan‑1](shukrayaan_1.md)** (…).
 To research surface/subsurface features & re‑surfacing processes.

----

 <p style="page-break-after:always"> </p>